Optical Laboratory Technician

 ---|---|

 In Alberta, optical laboratory technicians are trained on the job in optical prescription labs.
 There are no standard education requirements.
 However, a high school diploma or a background in math and science is an asset.
-Many employers want to see evidence that a job applicant has a keen mind and an interest in the field.
+Some knowledge of the physics involved in optics is an asset.
+Many employers want to see that a job applicant has a keen mind and an interest in the field.

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.